JetBrains-Research/extract-method-experiments/README.md

 # extract-method-experiments

 The repository contains the tools and scripts used in [AntiCopyPaster project](https://github.com/JetBrains-Research/anti-copy-paster) to recommend extract method refactoring.
+Please refer to our paper for more details: https://arxiv.org/abs/2302.03416

+To cite our tool:

+> Alomar, Eman Abdullah, Anton Ivanov, Zarina Kurbatova, Yaroslav Golubev, Mohamed Wiem Mkaouer, Ali Ouni, Timofey Bryksin, Le Nguyen, Amit Kini, and Aditya Thakur.
+"AntiCopyPaster: Extracting Code Duplicates As Soon As They Are Introduced in the IDE."
+In 37th IEEE/ACM International Conference on Automated Software Engineering, pp. 1-4.
+2022.

+The extended version of this work:

+> AlOmar, Eman Abdullah, Anton Ivanov, Zarina Kurbatova, Yaroslav Golubev, Mohamed Wiem Mkaouer, Ali Ouni, Timofey Bryksin, Le Nguyen, Amit Kini, and Aditya Thakur.
+"Just-in-time code duplicates extraction."
+Information and Software Technology 158 (2023): 107169.

 ## Repository cloning